Suárez scores and Oblak saves penalty to secure Atlético win

-MADRID (AP) — Luis Suárez scored early in the second half and Jan Oblak saved a late penalty as leader Atlético Madrid avoided another setback in the Spanish league on Sunday by beating Alavés 1-0.
+Luis Suárez had earlier scored his 500th career goal with club and country to help give Atlético a hard-fought 1-0 home win against relegation-threatened Alavés on Sunday.

+“Luckily I made the stop near the end of the match and we could add the three points,” Oblak said.
+“These points are crucial for us as Real Madrid and Barcelona are coming after us.”

-The win, only its third in the last seven league games, left Atlético six points in front of Real Madrid and seven ahead of Barcelona, which visits fifth-place Real Sociedad later Sunday.
+The win, only its third in the last seven league games, left Atlético six points in front of Real Madrid and seven ahead of Barcelona entering the international break.
+The Catalan club visits fifth-place Real Sociedad later Sunday.
 Madrid won 3-1 at Celta Vigo on Saturday.

 Suárez, who had scored only twice in the last nine matches in all competitions, put Atlético ahead with a diving header in the 54th minute after a cross by Kieran Trippier.

-Oblak preserved the victory by diving to his right to make a superb one-hand save in an 86th-minute penalty taken by Joselu.
+Oblak, who hadn’t been successful on penalty kicks recently, preserved the victory by diving to his right to make a one-hand save against the late shot from the spot taken by Joselu.

+“All great teams have these players who can be decisive by scoring goals and making saves,” Simeone said.

+The penalty came after defender Stefan Savic elbowed an opponent while trying to protect the ball at the edge of the area.

-Diego Simeone’s team held a comfortable Spanish league lead until recently but had been gradually losing ground as Barcelona and Madrid charged to the top.
+Simeone’s team held a comfortable league lead until recently but had been gradually losing ground as Barcelona and Madrid charged to the top.

 Atlético was coming off elimination against Chelsea in the round of 16 of the Champions League and had been held 0-0 at Getafe in its previous Spanish league match.